top of page

 When and how was the brilliant idea for the “BactoSense” born?

-Flow cytometers have been around for more than 40 years and mainly used for medical diagnostics.
-The goal was to produce an easy-to-use device that was robust enough for an industrial water supply environment.
+Flow cytometers have been around for over 40 years and are mainly used for medical diagnostics.
+The goal was to produce an easy-to-use device robust enough for an industrial water supply environment.
 A mobile lab that can be screwed to the wall and quickly moved to another location.
-Simon did a lot of research on this topic and was supported by Fabrice Merenda, former PhD student at EPFL, to develop the compact and robust laser bacteria module.
+Simon did a lot of research on this topic and was supported by Fabrice Merenda, a former PhD student at EPFL, in developing the compact and robust laser bacteria module.
 The simple user interface was made possible through a contact given by René Lenggenhager.
 When the product was ready to enter the market, Céline Jaeger – who also used to be a student of mine – was brought on board as Chief Marketing Officer.
-The combination of all the skills of amazing people from microbiology, electronics, optics, microfluidic, etc. contributed to the birth of BactoSense.
-Instead of having to wait 3 days, bacteria can now be detected in only 20 minutes!
+The combination of all the skills of exceptional people from microbiology, electronics, optics, microfluidic, etc., contributed to the birth of BactoSense.
+Instead of waiting three days, bacteria can now be detected in only 20 minutes!
 This is a clear game-changer for the drinking water industry.

-Well, first it was most important to bring the right people on board.
-The second main milestone was to produce the first industrial online monitoring device to measure the microbiological quality of water.
-To achieve this we had to perform many tests and were really proud when the instrument received its IP65 certification.
+Well, first, bringing the right people on board was most important.
+The second main milestone was the production of the first industrial online monitoring device to measure the microbiological quality of water.
+We had to perform many tests to achieve this and were really proud when the instrument received its IP65 certification.

 BactoSense during IP65 certification